Prevent spontaneous combustion by using intelligent infrared early fire detection

 Reliable early fire detection and fire deterrence in waste bunkers

 PYROsmart® waste reveals what the eyes cannot see.
 Heat and warmth.
-The camera system with a pan/tilt drive enables patented infrared panoramic imaging, so that crane operators always have a view of material temperatures in the bunkers from the cab.
+The camera system with a pan/tilt drive and our abiroVision® software enables patented infrared panoramic imaging, so that crane operators always have a view of material temperatures in the bunkers from the cab.

 When PYROsmart® waste detects critical temperature that could develop into fires, the system issues an early warning, much sooner than conventional detectors.
 The crane operator can then take a closer look at the located area using PYROsmart® waste’s video and thermal imaging camera.
 A detailed overview is gained within seconds, even in poor visibility from dust or smoke.
 Crane operators can then, for example, quickly remove the critical material and transport it to the furnace.